 If your dog's discomfort or anxiety is causing them to bark excessively, a pet-safe CBD option could help to address those issues and reduce barking.
 It's important to discuss your pet's pain, anxiety, and unusual behavior with your veterinarian to address the root issues.

 If you're curious to learn more about CBD oil for dogs, you can find resources and products on our website.
-Contact us if you'd like to learn something that we haven't addressed this article.
+Contact us if you'd like to learn something that we haven't addressed in this article.